Aaronmedhavi/Aaronmedhavi/README.md

               <img src="https://img.shields.io/badge/Play-black?style=for-the-badge&logo=itch.io"/>
             </a>
           </p>
-          <p><strong>Methods Used:</strong> C#, NavMesh, State Machine</p>
           <p>Zero Hour Assault is a first-person shooter where you play as a lone soldier battling enemy forces in a city.
 Navigate streets, engage in close-quarters combat, and use the urban environment to outsmart your enemies.
-Survival depends on quick reflexes and strategic strikes in this high-stakes fight for survival.
+As the programmer for this project, I handle all the main aspects for this game which includes player movement, NavMesh, state machine, and weapon mechanics.
         </div>
       </td>
       <td width="50%">